Antisemitic trope: Guilt for the death of Jesus

 What happened in His passion cannot be charged against all the Jews, without distinction, then alive, nor against the Jews of today.

 Against radical traditionalists' objections, it was distantly followed up by an apology in 2000 for the two millennia of Catholic persecution of Jews, amid claims that the Second Temple menorah is still being hidden in the Vatican.
 Radical Traditionalist Catholics (rad trads) who oppose Christian–Jewish reconciliation have continued to peddle Jewish deicide.
-Subreddits r/Catholicism and r/AskAChristian on Reddit are reportedly frequented by rad trads for years.
 As per the SPLC, the rad trads frequently circulate content from the forgery The Protocols of the Elders of Zion.
 Notably, the rad trads have peddled: